matzsoft/adventofcode/tools/adventOfCode/README.md

 ## The Library

 The source code for the **adventOfCode** tool contains a Library folder.
 This folder contains all the code that is used by multiple problem solutions.
 An `adventOfCode open` command copies all files from this Library folder into the newly created package.
-An `adventOfCode close` command copies and changes to those files back into the Library folder.
+An `adventOfCode close` command copies any changes to those files back into the Library folder.